-Measure voltages at all magnets by manually engaging the brakes at the brake controller.
+Measure voltages at all magnets by manually engaging the brake system at the brake controller.

 Activating the breakaway kit eliminates voltage losses from the in-car brake controller and does not give an accurate representation of total voltage losses.

-Where the voltage varies between magnets, upgrade the size of the cable.
+Where the voltage varies significantly between magnets, upgrade the size of the cable.

 When purchasing cabling, I recommend buying cable from an Electrical Store as opposed to an Automotive store.